alphansahin/LoRa-Quake/README.md

 This repository includes the source code developed at Istanbul Medipol University when I visited the CoSiNC group in Istanbul in 2023.
 This project is supported by the TUBITAK BIDEB 2221 - Call for Earthquake Research Opens within the Scope of Supporting Scientist with Guest or Academic Leave Program, 2023.

-If you would like to fund this research, please contact me.
-Currently, I am looking for funding for this project (Sep.
-09, 2023).
+If you are interested in funding this research, please contact me.

 <p align="center">
 <img  src="https://github.com/alphansahin/LoRaQuake/blob/main/concept.png"  width="60%">